ruthsfrost/DITA-XML/dita-ot-contributor-case-study/Windows.md

 # Case Study: Preparing to Contribute to DITA-OT

 ## Purpose
-(1) Help myself
+* Help myself
-(2) Help current volunteer group members
+* Help current volunteer group members
-(3) Help future contributors
+* Help future members
-(4) Improve DITA-OT onboarding documentation
+* Improve DITA-OT onboarding documentation

-## Overview of Tasks
+## Overview of DITA-OT Tasks
-- Installing DITA-OT
+1. Installing DITA-OT
-- Verifying prerequisite software
+1. Verifying prerequisite software
-- Determining DITA-OT version
+1. Determining DITA-OT version

+## Overview of Git Tasks
-- Forking the docs directory
+1. Forking the DITA-OT docs directory (one member of the volunteer group)
-- Installing Git or GitHub Desktop
+1. Installing Git or GitHub Desktop
-- Cloning the repository
+1. Cloning the repository

 ## Why This Case Study Exists
+In the chat of a Write the Docs networking meeting, I posted a request for a mentor and/or accountability partners while working on my structured authoring portfolio.
+A handful of other technical writers replied with interest, so I started coordinating meetings with three of them: Shane, Robin, & Eddie.
+Shane has experience with contributing to DITA Open Toolkit.
+He suggested that we volunteer to improve the DITA-OT getting started documentation.
+In that way, we can learn, help DITA-OT, build our portfolios, build our networks, and support each other all at the same time.
+We all agreed.
+Shane offered to be our mentor in this project while I continued scheduling and facilitating meetings.

+Three of us use Windows, but the instructions do not have much guidance for Windows users.
+As we encountered and overcame each difficulty, we made plans to improve those instructions.

 (Explain the gaps you observed, the confusion points, and the value of documenting the process.)

 ## Step-by-Step Narrative